Wyko/essential_deathworlders/content/books/good-training/11-shenanigans.md

 At the last moment, a thought struck Vandenberg.
 "WAIT.
 You said something about a giant dagger?"

-"…Yes.
+"...Yes.
 Part of the landscaping.
 You can only see it from on top of the water tower."

 "Hmm."
 Rebar stroked his chin.
 "How long has it been here?"

 "How should we know?"

 "Fair ‘nuff.
-‘Sides, I know *exactly* whodunit…dismissed."
+‘Sides, I know *exactly* whodunit... dismissed."

 They parted ways, Dexter and Tigger without any particular enthusiasm.
 Rebar, on the other hand, stormed up to the barracks.